-Infectious diseases, for the purposes of these guidelines, are defined as those diseases which are considered transmittable in a social environment.
-Such diseases include, but are not limited to: Diphtheria, Tetanus, Petussis, Hepatitis B, HIV Positive Serology, Acquired Immunodeficiency Syndrome (AIDS), Chickenpox, Red Measles (Rubeola), German Measles (Rubella), Mumps, Tuberculosis, and Herpes.
+Infectious diseases, for the purposes of this policy, are defined as those diseases which are considered transmittable in a social environment.
+Such diseases include, but are not limited to: Diphtheria, Tetanus, Pertussis, Hepatitis B, HIV Positive Serology, Acquired Immunodeficiency Syndrome (AIDS), Chickenpox, Red Measles (Rubeola), German Measles (Rubella), Mumps, Tuberculosis, and Herpes.